fight-against-hate/fight-against-hate/manuals/lgbtq-moving-guide.md

 companies](https://www.hrc.org/resources/best-places-to-work-for-lgbtq-equality-2021)
 earned the highest score of 100.
 A good rule of thumb for LGBTQ job seekers is to apply at employers with a score of **85 or higher**.
-As of 2021, 986 companies meet that criteria. [here is the list, sorted by 2021 CEI score.](https://github.com/fight-against-hate/fight-against-hate/blob/master/data/CEI-2021-revised-030121_sorted.csv) The list sorted by name [is
+As of 2021, 986 companies meet that criteria.
+[Here is the list, sorted by 2021 CEI score.](https://github.com/fight-against-hate/fight-against-hate/blob/master/data/CEI-2021-revised-030121_sorted.csv) The list sorted by name [is